GROWING OLD AIN’T FOR SISSIES

 “Last scene of all, that ends this strange eventful history, is second childishness and mere oblivion, sans teeth, sans eyes, sans taste, sans everything.”
 (The Seven Ages of Man from As You Like It).

-My odometer is passing the 70 mile marker at the end of the month.
-That Mercedes in the picture and I have much in common.
-The tires are losing pressure and the mud splashes hide dents and dings.
-It has had a lot of road time over bumpy terrain.
+My odometer passed the 70,000 mile mark two years ago.
+The Mercedes in the picture and I have much in common.
+The tires are losing pressure there are a lot of dings under the mud splashes.
+Both of us have had a lot of road time over bumpy terrain.

 What’s next?
-Do I take the key out of the ignition and garage the car, or do I keep driving and until the tank is empty.
-The choice would be easier if I could see around the bends in the road; but google has not mapped that space.
+Do I garage the car and take the key out of the ignition?
+Do I keep driving and until the tank is empty.
+The choice would be easier if I could see around the bends in the road and gain a clear view of what’s ahead.
+Google has not mapped that space.

-For today, I’ll keep driving.
-As I put the car back in gear, I resolve to drive with more purpose, and as I pull back on the the road I resolve to pay attention to where I am and what is around me.
+Today, I’ll keep driving.
+As I shift the car back in gear, I resolve to drive with purpose.
+Pulling back on the the road I resolve to pay attention; to focus.

-Why don’t you join me on my journey?
-Click the FOLLOW button and together we will see whats around the bend when driving over seventy.
+Join me on my journey?
+Click the FOLLOW button and together we will see whats down the road when driving over seventy.